PrestaShop/statslive/README.md

 # Visitors online

+**This module has been archived, it’s no longer maintained but you still can fork it if you need it for your shop.**

 ## About

 Enrich your stats, add a list of the visitors who are currently browsing your store.